Dando18/Dando18.github.io/_posts/2020-11-15-on-graph-theory-and-social-distancing.md

 Each $$ \bm{x}_i $$ has a neighborhood $$ S_\epsilon $$, which no other points lie within.
 In the 2D case this means we have a circle centered at each $$ \bm{x}_i $$ and none of them overlap.
 Now this boils down to the well studied problem of [circle packing](https://en.wikipedia.org/wiki/Circle_packing).
 There is an abundance of literature and software surrounding circle packing as well as available [tables of existing solutions](http://hydra.nat.uni-magdeburg.de/packing/csq/csq.html).

 As an example of how to translate circle packing problems into point packing I will look at square regions.
 Given a square region with side length $$ L $$ we want to find the maximum circle packing of a square region $$ L + d $$ (scaled to account for 2 extra radii).
-Most literature focuses on packing unit circles, so to use these results we need to scale the square to $$ \frac{L/d} + 1 $$ and then, once a solution is arrived upon, rescale the found circle centers by $$ d $$.
+Most literature focuses on packing unit circles, so to use these results we need to scale the square to $$ \frac{L}{d} + 1 $$ and then, once a solution is arrived upon, rescale the found circle centers by $$ d $$.

 Say we have a square region that is $$ 100 \times 100 $$ ft and we want to find the most number of seats to place such that they are all 6 ft apart.
 This is equivalent to finding the most number of unit circles that can be placed in the square with side length $$ \frac{100 + 6}{6} = 17.\overline{6} $$.